pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 that I am not really capable of doing at the moment.
 That being said, I thought it would be interesting to visualize a similar-ish implementation to get a rough idea of what Ruby does for us under the hood.

+### Code

+The code from this chapter is [available on GitHub](https://github.com/pjambet/redis-in-ruby/tree/master/code/chapter-1)

 [redis-data-types]:https://TODO
 [redis-administration]:https://redis.io/documentation#administration
 [ruby-tcp-server]:http://ruby-doc.org/stdlib-2.7.1/libdoc/socket/rdoc/TCPServer.html